-My first selection is a school story, published in magazine (The Captain) and book format under various aliases including Mike, The Lost Lambs and Enter Psmith.
-My copy is entitled Mike and Psmith and despite my disinclination for the genre, I’ve read it over 20 times and it never fails to grip.
-It also introduces my favourite of all Wodehouse heroes – a specimen so close to my ideal man it’s as though I’d drawn up the specifications myself.
+My first choice is a school story, originally published in The Captain, and then in book format under aliases including Mike, The Lost Lambs, Enter Psmith, and Mike and Psmith.
+Despite my disinclination for the genre, I’ve read it over 20 times and it never fails to grip.
+It also introduces my favourite Wodehouse hero – a specimen so close to my ideal man it’s as though I’d drawn up the specifications myself.
 His comrades call him Psmith.
 The P is silent, as in Pshrimp.

 A very long, thin youth, with a solemn face and immaculate clothes, was leaning against the mantelpiece.
 As Mike entered, he fumbled in his top left waistcoat pocket, produced an eyeglass attached to a cord, and fixed it in his right eye.
 With the help of this aid to vision he inspected Mike in silence for a while, then, having flicked an invisible speck of dust from the left sleeve of his coat, he spoke.

 “Hullo,” he said.
 He spoke in a tired voice.